kumarmukesh4/angular-setup-scss-ngMaterial/README.md

 # create a custom material module
 Angular Material module will be a central place where you can include all material module:- <br>
  Steps:
- 1. First add angular material into your project by running below commonad ng add @angular/material
+ 1. First add angular material into your project by running below commonad <br />
+    ng add @angular/material
  2. create and add material module ng generate module app-material